yodiaditya/vim-netbeans/README.md

 3. Text Autocomplete every you type.
 Also you can use CTRL + Space for Omni Completion

-4. Move tab using CTRL+Arrow
+4. Move to another tab / buffer using CTRL+Arrow

 5. Using NERDTree by :NERDTree or editing .vimrc to enable NERDTree automatically.

+6. Use :e to create buffer instead using :tabe because it will conflicting with miniBufExplorer.

 Author
 -------